Dave Shalansky

-Dave Shalansky is an American actor.
+Dave Shalansky is an American actor, writer, and director, known for his role as Harry on Gilmore Girls.
+His television credits include Grey's Anatomy, The Offer, Law & Order: Special Victims Unit, and FBI: Most Wanted.
+His film work includes Rosemead and the short film The Missing Peace, written and directed by Michael Raymond-James.
+In 2026, Shalansky made his directorial debut with the dark comedy short film Dirt Down.

 Early life and education

-Shalansky was born and raised in a Reform Jewish home in Warwick, Rhode Island.
-Shalansky's father, Len Shalansky, was a fine artist and an illustrator who studied briefly at Cooper Union and Pratt Institute in New York City.
-His artwork can be seen on many 1970s Hasbro toys.
-Namely, the Weeble.
-Shalansky's mother was a school teacher.
+Shalansky was born and raised in Warwick, Rhode Island, in a Reform Jewish family.
+He is the son of Leonard "Len" and Ruby Shalansky.
+His father was a fine artist and illustrator who studied at Cooper Union and Pratt Institute in New York City.
+His artwork appeared on several Hasbro toys during the 1970s, including the Weeble.
+His mother worked as an elementary school teacher and later served as executive director of Temple Beth-El (Providence, Rhode Island).

 Shalansky earned a BFA in acting from Boston University.

-Dave also studied improv comedy at UCB Upright Citizens Brigade in Los Angeles.
-He is also a Meisner trained method actor and studied the Meisner technique under noted Meisner teacher Sandy Marshall.
+He later studied improv comedy at the Upright Citizens Brigade in Los Angeles and trained in the Meisner technique with acting teacher Sandy Marshall.